Teradata/stacki-wiki/Frontend-Installation.md

 its filesystems and copy the pallets from the DVD onto its hard disk.
 Next, it will install all the packages and then run post configuration scripts.
-When this is complete, the frontend will reboot.
+When this completes, the frontend will reboot.
 Your Stacki frontend is now ready to install backend servers.

 #### Existing